ErHaWeb/klaro_consent_manager/Documentation/Features/Index.rst

 ..  youtube:: NYb42MKC5hw

+..  _features-service-presets:

 Service presets
 ===============

 Most common services that require consent, such as Google Analytics, Matomo, Facebook Pixel or YouTube, are already covered via preconfigured presets.
 In these cases, you only have to select the preset and you can use the description texts that have already been prepared.
+See :ref:`service general settings <for-editors-service-general>` for the backend fields that use these presets.

 ..  image:: /Images/Service-PresetSelection.png
     :alt: Service record value picker with predefined Klaro service presets

+..  _features-cookie-info-table:

 Cookie info table
 =================

 In addition to the description text of a service, all relevant cookie information is automatically displayed in a table.
 This is achieved by Klaro automatically enriching the `description` label of the service via the Fluid file `EXT:Resources/Private/Templates/Append/Service/Description.html`.
+The cookie records used for this table are documented in the :ref:`service cookies section <for-editors-service-cookies>`.

 ..  image:: /Images/Frontend-ServiceDescriptionExample.png
     :alt: Klaro service description with automatically appended cookie information table

+..  _features-trigger-links:

 Trigger Links
 =============

 Certain link targets can be used to create links that open the Klaro Consent Management settings (`https://KLARO_CONSENT.com`) and reset the settings (`https://KLARO_RESET.com`).
 The link targets are replaced with CSP-compliant JavaScript functionality in the final HTML output.
-The links are also configurable via the extension settings.
+The links are configurable via the :ref:`global extension configuration <configuration-extension-configuration>`.
 The middleware `ErHaWeb\KlaroConsentManager\Middleware\ReplaceBeforeOutput` is responsible for this.

 ..  youtube:: V4u4v0QS93s